Skip to main content

 1. You can override all displayed translation strings by providing translated versions for different languages (and even change the default English version).

-You can provide translations for each segment displayed in our UIs.
+You can provide translations for each segment displayed in the user interfaces.

 import React from "react";